j-info/ctfsite/walkthroughs/2022-02-22 - Archangel.md

 */1 *   * * *   archangel /opt/helloworld.sh
 ```

-So it runs every minute and we just need to modify the script to connect back to a listener on our system.
+We just need to modify the script to connect back to a listener on our system.
 I change it to this:

 ```
 #!/bin/bash